kstenerud/concise-encoding/ce-structure.md

 ##### Content String

-In content strings, whitespace is by default not considered significant, and may be altered by an implementation for aesthetic purposes.
+In content strings, leading and trailing whitespace is not considered significant.
 Whitespace sequences between printable sequences in a content string are considered equivalent to a single space character (u+0020).
-Whitespace at the beginning or end of a string is ignored (trimmed).
+Whitespace at the beginning or end of a string can be ignored (trimmed).

+Implementations may alter whitespace in content strings for aesthetic reasons so long as at least one whitespace character remains between printable sequences.

 ##### Entity Reference